 Each month, we send our subscription customers two different loose-leaf artisan teas, each with a unique fragrance and flavour.
 We focus on high grade, single origin tea from the six different categories – white, green, yellow, oolong, black and dark.
 The teas we include in our boxes are very different to what you typically find in New Zealand.
 Our expertise lies in single-origin, 'pure leaf tea' - that is, tea that comes from the tea plant, Camellia Sinensis.
 We don't do blends, flavoured tea or herbals infusions.
 Other companies do those so well already.
 There are between 2,000 and 3,000 different types of artisan tea produced across the world, so we hope you will always something interesting and exciting on your doorstep.

-To help you picture what you might receive, here we list the tea that has recently appeared in our monthly subscription boxes.
+To help you picture what you might receive, here are some teas that have appeared in our monthly subscription boxes.

 White Puerh Bud, China

 This delicate new form of Puerh tea is fermented in the traditional way, but only using unopened downy leaf buds plucked from ancient Puerh tea trees in Yunnan province.
 Pick up the plump dry leaves, look closely and you will notice the delicate hairs on each leaf – feel their softness between your fingers.
 Steep this tea four times and you will find delicate, sweet floral, honey and cut hay notes that change slightly with each infusion.
 While this looks like a white tea, its fermented nature is given away by the animal-like musky notes of the wet leaf aroma.

 Tangerine, mushroom, damp earth, leather